saferpay/sndbx/texts/intro.md

 ```
 Executing the [Capture](https://saferpay.github.io/jsonapi/#Payment_v1_Transaction_Capture) is not needed in this case!

 Not all payment methods need a separate capture to trigger the cash flow.
-You can find an overview of which payment methods should be captured [under Payment Method Features](https://saferpay.github.io/sndbx/index.html#pm-functions).
+You can find an overview of which payment methods must be captured [under Payment Method Features](https://saferpay.github.io/sndbx/index.html#pm-functions).
 Methods, that do not need the capture, will return the status **"CAPTURED"** right away.

 <div class="info">
   <p><strong>Important:</strong> A reservation made through a certain payment processor, may only last for a limited time only.
 If this timeframe is exceeded, the authorised amount is released and